alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/hibernate-tidb-ci-runner/README.md

 ## Open items / next steps

-1. Diagnose the `BasicWhereJoinTable` audit failures (TiDB drops `wjte_ite_join_AUD` mid-run) and determine if schema lease tuning or schema-seeding fixes the gap.
+1. Pin down the `BasicWhereJoinTable` audit breakage—reproduce with diagnostic logging, verify TiDB schema lease behaviour, and decide on schema-seeding or TiDB-side tweaks.
-2. Prototype TiDB tuning for full-suite stability (e.g., `tidb_max_delta_schema_count`, schema refresh interval) and document recommended settings.
+2. Capture a recommended TiDB tuning profile for full-suite runs (lease/DDL settings, isolation overrides) and bake it into the bootstrap scripts.
-3. Teach the runner to summarise Gradle XML results (per-module counts and failures) so Findings can be refreshed automatically after each run.
-4. Tighten default logging knobs (`--fail-fast`, stacktrace level, heartbeat interval) to keep long runs readable without losing signal.
+3. Automate Gradle result summaries so Findings can be regenerated straight from the XML (module totals + key failures).
-5. Integrate with CI (GitHub Actions/Buildkite) once the manual flow stabilises, uploading trimmed artefacts per run.
+4. Once the above stabilises, wire the runner into CI (GitHub Actions/Buildkite) and publish the trimmed artefacts per run.

 Contributions are welcome—treat this README as the living guide and backlog for the full-suite harness.